bluejayA/substation/docs/reference/api/index.md

 **Read this** when you need to:

 - Build complete applications
-- Integrate OSClient with SwiftTUI
+- Integrate OSClient with SwiftNCurses
 - Implement auto-refresh
 - Create multi-view applications
 - Handle timers and periodic tasks